 So perhaps many possible blends of Western experience and resources with traditional values can generate successful lives around the world.

-Our own personal favorite is the Millennium Promise global poverty site, which we think is backed by a sophisticated but practical analysis of what is required to lift people around the world out of extreme poverty.
+In spite of the transition to the Sustainable Development Goals, we still like and find relevant the Millennium Promise global poverty site, which we think is backed by a sophisticated but practical analysis of what is required to lift people around the world out of extreme poverty.

 It's just an opinion, but it seems to us that extreme poverty has to go away before many other international community development issues can be resolved.